SimpleFi-finance/simplefi-engine/README.md

 ## Acknowledgements

-SIMP DeFi Engine is a new implementation towards reliable DeFi data cross-chain.
-In the process of developing the engine we investigated the design decisions some nodes have made to understand what is done well, what is not, and where we can improve the status quo.
+The SimpleFi DeFi Analytics Engine aims to generate and store reliable cross-chain DeFi data.
+In the process of developing the engine we were inspired by the design decisions of various node development teams.
 None of this would have been possible without them, so big shoutout to the teams below:

 * [Geth](https://github.com/ethereum/go-ethereum/): We would like to express our heartfelt gratitude to the go-ethereum team for their outstanding contributions to Ethereum over the years.
 Their tireless efforts and dedication have helped to shape the Ethereum ecosystem and make it the vibrant and innovative community it is today.
 Thank you for your hard work and commitment to the project.
 * [Erigon](https://github.com/ledgerwatch/erigon) (fka Turbo-Geth): Erigon pioneered the ["Staged Sync" architecture](https://erigon.substack.com/p/erigon-stage-sync-and-control-flows) that Reth is using, as well as [introduced MDBX](https://github.com/ledgerwatch/erigon/wiki/Choice-of-storage-engine) as the database of choice.
-We thank Erigon for pushing the state of the art research on the performance limits of Ethereum nodes.
+We thank Erigon for pushing the state of the art in research on the performance limits of Ethereum nodes.
 * [Reth](https://github.com/paradigmxyz/reth): Reth engineered a lightening fast node based in Rust.
-We thank Reth for pushing the state of the art research on the performance limits of Ethereum nodes using the Rust language.
+We thank Reth for pushing the state of the art in research on the performance limits of Ethereum nodes using the Rust language.